Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

-- The food and drug administration budget should increase in order to make sure our food supply is safe.
+- The food and drug administration budget should increase to make sure our food supply is safe.

-- Families should store up 6 months of food in case of an economic collapse.
+- Families should store up to six months of food in case of an economic collapse.

 - Schools should teach more about nutrition and healthy diets.

 - What is the perfect diet for health?

 - Organic food is better and worth a higher price than non-organic produce and meat.